-Knowing it, you should for sure prepare your working portfolio prior to the interview.
-It does not matter if you have worked for clients for ten years, or if you are just a starter and have designed things only for yourself.
-In both cases, you should pick your best works and prepare a presentation, either in a form of a digital presentation, or simply on the paper.
-Doing so, you may avoid practical tasks in an interview.
-But even if not, such a portfolio shows that you really care for getting the job, that the interview is important for you.
-Every employer will see it as something positive.
-So, do not hesitate to do it!
+It does not matter if you have worked for clients for ten years, or if you are just designing things for yourself and for fun.
+In both cases, you should pick your best works and prepare a presentation, either a digital one, or, even better, in a paper form.
+Work portfolio can help you to avoid practical tests in an interview.
+What is more, bringing it shows the managers that you really care for getting the job.
+So, do not hesitate, and prepare your portfolio.